Ecosystems as Climate Change Adaptation and Mitigation Solutions

 Scientists and Experts in climate change, ecology, land use, and biodiversity came together in the Sackler Forum on Climate Change and Ecosystems that the National Academy of Sciences and The Royal Society jointly organised in Washington DC on 8-9 November 2018.

 The forum brought together “leading scientists and practitioners in the fields of climate change, ecology, land use, and biodiversity”.
-It provided an opportunity for sharing current research, knowledge and collaboration that do not commonly happen.
+It provided an opportunity for sharing current research, knowledge, and collaboration, which do not commonly happen.

-The paper, “Climate Change and Ecosystems,” presents the summary of the presentations and collaborations during the said forum.
+The paper “Climate Change and Ecosystems” summarizes the presentations and collaborations during the forum.

 According to the paper, climate change is “posing widespread and complex challenges to species and to ecosystem functions, as well as to associated services that natural systems provide to society.”

-The summary also says that healthy ecosystems can help society adapt to altered conditions from climate change through nature-based solutions and that well-managed landscapes and seascapes are part of the solutions to climate change.
+The summary also says that healthy ecosystems can help society adapt to altered conditions caused by climate change through nature-based solutions and that well-managed landscapes and seascapes are part of the solution to climate change.

 Ecosystems and their composition